 This means if a plan makes a 3% profit sharing contribution, and the contribution is calculated using full-year compensation versus post-entry date compensation, that contribution would generally meet top-heavy minimum contributions and no additional top-heavy minimum contributions may be required for that plan year.

-In addition, there is a special rule for Safe Harbor plans: If a plan is Safe Harbor and makes no non-Safe Harbor employer contributions to the plan, top-heavy minimum contributions will not be required.
+In addition, there is a special rule for safe harbor plans: If a plan is safe harbor and makes no non-safe harbor employer contributions to the plan, top-heavy minimum contributions will not be required.

 How top-heavy status applies after the first plan year

-In all years after the first plan year, top-heavy status is determined based on the balance in the plan as of December 31 of the prior year (e.g., 2023 top-heavy status for a calendar year plan is determined on December 31, 2022).
-It’s common that contributions for a particular plan year are actually contributed after the end of the plan year (e.g., profit sharing contributions for the 2022 plan year are typically calculated after December 31, 2022, once all employee compensation is known).
+In all years after the first plan year, top-heavy status is determined based on the balance in the plan as of December 31 of the prior year (e.g., 2025 top-heavy status for a calendar year plan is determined on December 31, 2024).
+It’s common that contributions for a particular plan year are actually contributed after the end of the plan year (e.g., profit sharing contributions for the 2024 plan year are typically calculated after December 31, 2024, once all employee compensation is known).

 These general rules do not apply to the first plan year.